 More than 600 E3 ubiquitin ligases are encoded in the human genome.
 However, only a few E3 ligases (VHL, CRBN, etc.) are currently used for PROTAC design.
 How to expand E3 ubiquitin ligases that can be used for PROTAC technology is also one of the challenges PROTAC faces.

+What characteristics should a new E3 ligase suitable for clinical development have?
+Where should we look for new E3 ligases?
 The authors propose that new E3 ligases can be found in the following ways.

 A practical and valuable approach is to find broadly applicable, ubiquitous ligases, similar to CRBN and VHL.
 They can be paired with any target protein, allowing unrestricted application in multiple therapeutic indications.
+All current PROTAC molecules use only a few of these ligases, and their information can be queried in the online database PROTAC-DB.

 So far, research on protein degraders has mainly focused on the oncology field, but since protein degraders may degrade any chosen target, their application can be broader.
 In fact, in recent years, protein degraders have gradually been used in fields other than oncology, such as neurodegenerative diseases.
 And there is a breakthrough in inflammation/immunology field.